Sage/ez-streams/lib/reader.md

   pipes the reader into a node duplex stream.
 Returns another reader.
 * `cmp = reader1.compare(_, reader2)`
   compares reader1 and reader2 return 0 if equal,
+* `reader.stop(arg)`
+  Informs the source that the consumer(s) has(ve) stopped reading.
+  The source should override this method if it needs to free resources when the stream ends.
+  `arg` is an optional argument.
+  If `arg` is falsy and the reader has been forked (or teed) upstream, only this reader stops (silently).
+  If `arg` is true, readers that have been forked upstream are stopped silently (their `read` returns undefined).
+  Otherwise `arg` should be an error object which will be thrown when readers that have been forked upstream try to read.
+  The default `stop` function is a no-op.
+  Note: `stop` is only called if reading stops before reaching the end of the stream.
+  Sources should free their resources both on `stop` and on end-of-stream.
 ## StreamGroup API
 * `reader = group.dequeue()`
   Dequeues values in the order in which they are delivered by the readers.